-DBM Compliance The conducting officer responsible for the Compliance Function, Michael Denny Management Board The conducting officers (i.e. the executive directors) of the Company Supervisory Board The board of independent non-executive directors of the Company Whistleblowing Policy This whistleblowing policy of the Company
+CSSF Circular CSSF Circular 18/698 of 23 August 2018 on the authorisation and organisation of Luxembourg investment fund managers.
+DBM Designated Board Member, the member of the Management Board and conducting officer, with designated responsibility for a certain function or activity.
+DBM Complaints The conducting officer responsible for the handling of complaints, Mr. Duncan Ball.
+DBM Compliance The conducting officer responsible for the Compliance Function, Mr. Michael Denny.
+Management Board The conducting officers (i.e. the executive directors) of the Company.
+Supervisory Board The board of independent non-executive directors of the Company.

-3 Introduction
+3.Introduction